fivetran/fivetran_sdk/development-guide.md

 * Partners should not add the proto files to their repos.
 Proto files should be pulled in from this repo at build time and added to `.gitignore` so they are excluded.
 * Always use proto files from latest release and update you're code if necessary.
 Older releases proto files can be considered deprecated and will be expired at later date.
-* New partners that just started working with the Connector SDK should use V2 release.
-We will continue to support V1 release for partners that have used them to build their SDK connectors, and these will be removed once the migration to V2 is complete.

 ### Logging